andriescoetsee/my_first_kaggle_competition/README.md

 ## Conclusion

-At the time of submission the #1 position produced a RMSE of 0.71727 while my own score came in at #1045 with RMSE 0.71948.
+At the time of submission the #1 position produced a RMSE of 0.71727 while my own score came in at #1591 with RMSE 0.71948.
-In total there were close to 6,000 participants.
+In total there were over 6,000 participants.
 The leaderboard was calculated with approximately 25% of the test data.
 While the final results would be based on the other 75%, so the final standings may be different.

 * Next steps is to understand why XBoost is superior in the regression task.